signalscorps/file2stix/README.md

 Would search document inputs for the strong "RYUK".
 If a match is identified, a STIX 2.1 Malware Object would be created.

+### Updating STIX Objects

+If the script detects an already extracted observable value present in `stix2_extractions/` then the `modified` time of this object is updated to the new extraction time and the updated object used in the final bundle for the report.

+For example, if 1.1.1.1 detected in report 1 it would create a new object (object 1) where `created` and `modified` times were equal.
+Subsequently if 1.1.1.1 detected in report 2 it would use object 1 in the final bundle, but object 1 would also be updated with new `modifed` time to represent second sighting.
+The old bundle would remain unchanged.
+So bundle for report 1 would still have created and modified times equal, but report 2 would have the updated object, and so on.

 ## Whitelisting

 Stixify used MISP Warning Lists to identify potential extractions that should be whitelisted.